jhu-arch/arch-tutorial/Slurm.rst

 Managing Jobs using SLURM
 #########################

-Users can request interactive sessions to compute nodes via the "interact" command (based on srun) on The Rockfish Cluster.
+Users can request interactive sessions to compute nodes via the ``interact`` command (based on srun) on The Rockfish Cluster.

 .. code-block:: console